DENGZEYI/PEP-CC/README.md

 # PEP-CC
 Code repository for PEP-CC.
 # Available Date
-This repository will be available once our paper is accepted.
+This repository will be available once our paper is accepted and published.